hrydgard/ppsspp-site/docs/getting-started/recommended-hardware.md

 ## Controllers for Windows

 - Any controller that is usable on Windows will work, those that support XInput will autoconfigure, too.
-- Xbox 360 USB controller
+- Xbox 360 controller with USB adapter
 - Xbox One/Series S/X controller
+- PlayStation 3/4/5 controllers
 - Razer Onza
-- Razer Onza Tournament Edition
 - Razer Sabertooth
 - Logitech F310
 - Logitech F710
 - Logitech F510
 - Logitech Dual Action Gamepad
-- PlayStation 3 Controller
-- PlayStation 4 controller
 - Xbox One controller
 - 12 button Sabrent controller
 - Steelseries 3GC